 Know Your Limits

-Since I put my life ahead of my business, I believe I end up losing a few extra bucks for the sake of my health and my sanity, my sleep and my personal life.
+Since I put my life ahead of my business, I believe I end up losing a few extra bucks for the sake of my health and my mental and emotional well-being, my sleep and my personal life.
 It’s a deliberate choice I make, and I can firmly stand behind it.

 At the same time, because I do want to succeed and reach for big goals, I have to employ a few strategies to make it happen, especially in the case of this last launch.

 When I sat down to work, I was focused on the task at hand, kept myself free of distractions, and checked off my to-do list with purpose.
 I knew that every action I took would lead to the end goal of filling my program.
 And I knew what I was willing (and not willing) to do to make it happen.